superduper-io/superduper/docs/content/tutorials/training.md

 </details>

-First, we need to establish a connection to a MongoDB datastore via superduper.
+First, we need to establish a connection to a MongoDB datastore via Superduper.

 ```python
 from superduper import superduper